 Eukaryotic cells display an impressive amount of diversity, and they are capable of being many different shapes and sizes.
 The structure of a eukaryotic cell is tied closely to its function.
 For example, the epithelial cells that make up the human body are usually divided into three different types: squamous, cuboidal, and columnar.
 Each of these different cell types has a different form that enables it to carry out its respective functions.

 “A cell of a higher organism contains a thousand different substances, arranged in a complex system.” — Herbert Spencer Jennings

 Eukaryotic cells may have the following parts:

 Prokaryotic cells are almost always much smaller than eukaryotic cells.
-The size of a prokaryotic cell is usually around 1 µm while the size of animal cells and plants cells are usually between 10 to 100 µm.
-Because Eukaryotic cells are much larger than prokaryotic cells they have evolved special methods of transporting substances around the cell that bacteria don’t have.
+The size of a prokaryotic cell is usually around 1 µm, while the size of animal cells and plant cells are usually between 10 to 100 µm.
+Because eukaryotic cells are much larger than prokaryotic cells, they have evolved special methods of transporting substances around the cell that bacteria don’t have.

 Prokaryotic cells are single-celled, have no membrane-bound nucleus, have a circular DNA shape, reproduce asexually, are much smaller than eukaryotes, and are divided into bacteria and archaea.

 Eukaryotes can be multi-celled, have a membrane-bound nucleus, have linear DNA, are capable of reproducing sexually, are much larger than prokaryotes, and make up plants, animals, protists, and fungi.